 What Does the Turmeric Plant Look Like?

-Turmeric plants grow to 3 feet high with large, 5-inch, deep green leaves.
+Turmeric plants grow to 3 feet (about 1 m.) high with large, 5 inch (13 cm.) deep green leaves.
 The blooms are green and white edged with vibrant pink and yellow.

 Growing turmeric and using the Curcumin from the plants may aid in the battle against certain types of cancer, including leukemia.
 Further studies have shown that turmeric plants may also be beneficial to those afflicted with Alzheimer’s disease.
 In China, the plants have been used as a treatment for depression.